 The best time to see the planet Saturn in 2015 is here!
 On May 22-23, 2015, Earth passes between this planet and the sun.
 As a result, the ringed planet is at its brightest and out all night long.
 Saturn is the sixth planet outward from the sun and farthest world that’s easily visible to the unaided eye.
-On May 10, we pass between Saturn and the sun.
-You need a telescope to see the planet’s wide, encircling rings.
-Saturn is also fun to watch with the eye alone.
+You need a telescope to see the planet’s wide, encircling rings, but Saturn is also fun to watch with the eye alone.
 It shines with a steady light and golden color.
 Clouded out this week?
 Never fear.
-Follow the links below to learn more about Saturn in 2014.
+Follow the links below to learn more about seeing Saturn throughout 2015.

-May is the best month in 2014 to view Saturn.
-The planet will be out nearly all night.
-The reason is that we’ll pass between Saturn and the sun on May 10.
+May and June present especially good months in 2015 to view Saturn.
+The planet will be out all night long, or nearly so.
+The reason is that we’ll pass between Saturn and the sun on May 23.
 At that time, Saturn will be opposite the sun as seen from Earth, to rise in the east at sunset, climb highest up at midnight and to set in the west at sunrise.

-Saturn is closest, brightest, opposite the sun on May 10.
-Around May 10, 2014, we will go between the sun and Saturn.
+Saturn is closest, brightest, opposite the sun on May 23.
+On May 23, 2015, we will go between the sun and Saturn.
 Astronomers call this an opposition of Saturn, because the planet will appear opposite the sun in our sky, rising in the east as the sun sets in the west.

-Around May 10 – the opposition date – is when the ringed planet will be at its closest to Earth and brightest in our sky.
+May 23 – the opposition date – features the ringed planet at its closest to Earth and brightest in our sky.
 Saturn is the faintest of the bright planets.
 It’s still pretty bright, but, normally, you wouldn’t pick it out from among the stars.
-But around May of 2014, you can view Saturn fairly easily, because Saturn appears as bright as the brightest stars.
-Saturn shines a touch brighter than Spica and Antares, the brightest stars in the constellations Vigo and Scorpius, respectively.
+But around May of 2015, you can view Saturn fairly easily, because Saturn appears as bright as the brightest stars.
+Saturn shines a touch brighter than Antares, the brightest star in the constellation Scorpius.

 Because we will pass Saturn – the sixth planet outward from the sun – from an inside track around the sun, the ringed planet will look as if it’s going backward (retrograde) in front of the fixed stars of the Zodiac for several months.
 In 2015, Saturn retrogrades (moves away from Antares and the Crown of the Scorpion) from March 14 until August 2.

 By the way, Saturn’s yearly opposition happens about two weeks later with each passing year.
 The 2009 opposition was on March 8.
 The 2010 opposition was on March 21.
 The 2011 opposition was on April 3.
 The 2012 opposition was April 15.
 The 2013 opposition was April 28.
-The 2014 opposition happens on May 10 and the 2015 opposition will occur on May 23, an the 2016 opposition on June 3.
+The 2014 opposition happened on May 10.
+The 2015 opposition will occur on May 23, an the 2016 opposition on June 3.
 So you see that Saturn – like most objects in the heavens – is really very orderly in its comings and goings in our sky.
 Once you learn to identify it, you can recognize it from year to year.

 One last thing, for you telescope users: from February 11, 1996, to September 4, 2009, the south side of Saturn’s rings was facing in Earth’s direction.
 Since then, we’ve been looking at the north side of the rings.
-In February and March 2014, the rings are inclined at nearly 23o from edge-on.
-The inclination will shrink to a minimum of 21o in July and will increase to a maximum of 24o by the end of the year.
+In May and June 2015, the rings are inclined at more than 24o from edge-on.
+The inclination will shrink to a minimum of 24o in August and will increase to a maximum of 26o by the end of the year.